salkin-mada/Convenience/README.md

 * `Convenience.crawl(path, depth)`

-Start crawling immediately from given path into its tree
+Start crawling immediately from given path and decent into its tree

 Both creates a dict of `Buffer`'s loaded with the audio files from the folders found in the given directory tree (path).
 (please note that Convenience will load mono and stereo samples.
 If a given sound file has 3 or more channels.
 Channel[0] will be loaded.